Eschatologue/CM_wiki/docs/lore/antares/nation/gallia.md

 ### Government Structure

 *"A throne is not a seat of power.
-It is a burden—one that must never be allowed to fall."*
+It is a burden—one that must never be allowed to fall."*{ .emq }
 — Chancellor Étienne Vaudrin, Imperial Advisor
 { .quote }